The maximum likelihood degree of Fermat hypersurfaces

-Computational experiments (see Table \ref{tab:2345}\textsc{\subref{tab:cf1}} and Table \ref{tab:2345}\textsc{\subref{tab:cf2}} for details) show that these two methods for determining the ML degree of $F_{n,d}$ have a long execution time even for small values of $n$ and $d$.
-One could expect that the hard step in the computations is to determine the degree (resp.~multidegree) of the ideal of the generic fiber (resp.~likelihood correspondence), as this operation requires in fact to find a Gr\"obner basis of the ideal.
-But a little more accurate analysis of the computational experiments reveals that also the time required by the computation of the ideal is relevant.
-Indeed, in order to eliminate the critical points lying on the distinguished arrangement $\mathcal{H}$, we need to saturate the ideal $I_{n,d}^{\boldsymbol{u}}$ (resp.~$I_{n,d}^{\boldsymbol{y}}$) by $n+2$ linear forms ($x_0$, \ldots, $x_n$ and $x_0 + \cdots + x_n$) and this operation may be computationally expensive.
-In the case of the Fermat hypersurface, we see that it suffices to saturate by a single linear form.
+Computational experiments (see Table \ref{tab:2345}\subref{tab:cf1} and Table \ref{tab:2345}\subref{tab:cf2} for details) show that these two methods for determining the ML degree of $F_{n,d}$ have a long execution time even for small values of $n$ and $d$.
+This is mainly due to the computation of a Gr\"obner basis of the ideal, which is needed to determine the degree (resp.~multidegree) of the ideal of the generic fiber (resp.~likelihood correspondence).
+A little more accurate analysis of the computational experiments reveals that the time required by the elimination of the critical points lying on the distinguished arrangement $\mathcal{H}$ is the hardest part of the process.
+Indeed, to accomplish this task, we need to saturate the ideal $I_{n,d}^{\boldsymbol{u}}$ (resp.~$I_{n,d}^{\boldsymbol{y}}$) by $n+2$ linear forms ($x_0$, \ldots, $x_n$ and $x_0 + \cdots + x_n$) and this operation may be computationally expensive.
+In the case of the Fermat hypersurface, we see that we can reduce to saturation by a single linear form.